Skip to content

 Can couples who are not married share health insurance?

 Yes.
 You do not need to be married.
-However, you do need to be in a de-facto relationship or registered relationship.
+However, you do need to be in a de-facto relationship or registered relationship (living together but not married).

 Can divorced couples share health insurance?